canil2/homeWork17/README.md

 1. npm install

-2. Run Mongo db on your machine
+2. Run Mongo db on your machine.
+Do Setup Mongodb on your machine if its not available

 3. Run command npm start or node server.js